 General Session 2: Pathways to Leadership & Navigating Growth with the ARA Council for Women

-The ARA Council for Women listens to women’s needs and provides solutions — events, leadership, mentoring, education, and advocacy — that are designed to support, strengthen, and educate industry professionals who work with ARA on matters impacting women.
+The ARA Council for Women provides coordinated solutions to the needs of women currently in or seeking to join the retirement industry — including events, leadership, mentoring, education, and advocacy.
+The council is designed to support, strengthen, and educate industry professionals who work with ARA on matters impacting women.

 - ASEA: Lynn M. Young, EA, MSEA, partner/consulting actuary, Pinnacle Plan Design, LLC.